KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ## The Traditional XCOM Way

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;XCOMs allows us to share data between tasks, such as a file path of an object and they're saved in the metadatabase by default.
+&ensp;&ensp;&ensp;&ensp;XCOMs allows us to share data between tasks, such as a file path of an object, and they're saved in the metadatabase by default.
 Even though they really come in handy, XCOMs have some limitations.
 There are a lot of ways to share XCOMs between tasks, let's see some examples.
 <br>
 &ensp;&ensp;&ensp;&ensp;The first way is by using the DagRun task_instance variable, as shows the following snippet:
 </p>